Prostate Cancer: Symptoms, Screening and Diagnosis

 About Prostate Cancer

 Next to skin cancer, prostate cancer is the most common cancer in American men.
 It is most commonly found in men over the age of 65.
-At NorthShore University HealthSystem (NorthShore), our experts in medical oncology, urology, surgery and radiation oncology have established the John and Carol Walter Center for Urological Health to offer men the full range of options and help them navigate the treatment and symptom management process.
+At NorthShore University HealthSystem (NorthShore), our experts in medical oncology, urology, surgery and radiation oncology have established the John and Carol Walter Center for Urological Health to offer men the full range of options and help them manage and navigate prostate cancer symptoms, screening and treatment.

 The major risk factors for prostate cancer include genetic, dietary and environmental factors that affect male hormones and make a man more susceptible to this cancer.
 Some evidence has suggested that heredity may play a role in prostate cancers.
 Men with a family history of the disease have a higher risk of developing prostate cancer.